The Hodge numbers of O'Grady 10 via Ng\^o strings: The manifolds and as -regular weak abelian fibrations

-\end{cor} \begin{proof} We prove two statements for $v=(0,2,-4)$, since the proof for $v=(0,1,-1)$ is analogous.
 By \cite[Cor.
 7.6]{AK} the \'etale sheafification of the relative Picard functor of the family $\m{C}/|2H|$ is represented by an algebraic space and the same holds for the \'etale sheafification of the relative degree-$0$ Picard functor by \cite[Cor.
 15.6.5]{EGAIV(3)} or \cite[\S 8.4, Thm 4]{Bo-Lu-Ra}.
 The representing object of the latter functor is, by definition, the nonsingular algebraic space ${\rm Pic}^0_{\m{C}/|2H|}\rightarrow |2H|$.
 By \cite[\S 9.3, Cor.
 13]{Bo-Lu-Ra} closed points of ${\rm Pic}^0_{\m{C}/|2H|}$ correspond to line bundles on curves of $|2C|$ having degree zero on every integral subcurve.
 By Lemma \ref{fibratilineari} the nonsingular variety $P:=P_{(0,2,-4)}(S)$ parametrizes the same set of line bundles seen as sheaves on $\ks$ and, since $P$ is an open subset of $M_{(0,2,-4)}(S)$, it corepresents the corresponding moduli functor by \cite[Thm 4.3.4]{HL}.
 It follows that there exists a bijective morphism $\varphi:{\rm Pic}^0_{\m{C}/|2H|}\rightarrow P_{(0,2,-4)}(S)$; since the algebraic spaces ${\rm Pic}^0_{\m{C}/|2H|}$ and $P_{(0,2,-4)}(S)$ are smooth, the morphism $\varphi$ is an isomorphism and the algebraic space ${\rm Pic}^0_{\m{C}/|2H|}$ is identified with the scheme $P_{(0,2,-4)}(S)$. \end{proof}